Manuel-Ascencio/Password-generator/README.md

 # Password Generator

-🙂
 Project that generates random passwords with character options that the user can choose.
+[Click here to see the project](http://https://random-password-generator-click.netlify.app/ "click here to see the project")

 ## Desktop 💻

 ![](images/Desktop.png)

-## Mobile 📱
+## Mobile: 📱

 ![](images/Mobile.png)